RyanPeterThomas/SCMS_Project4_Group2/README.md

     The output of this file will provide the relative camera position.
     This file is currently set up to run the poses and images from Dom's trial run, collected from one of the project demos.
-This will need to be edited in line 9 and 13 to cater to other projects.
+This will need to be edited in lines 9 and 13 to cater to other projects.

 ## Explanation of Files: